 Iran is an attractive destination for many businesses and the tax incentives available only add to that attractiveness.
 We try to briefly outline some aspects of the Iranian tax regime below.

 The fiscal year in Iran ends on March 21 and tax returns must be filed by Tir 31 (July 22) following the end of the accounting year.
 Companies are required to pay a provisional tax.
 There is a fixed penalty of 2.5% per month imposed for late filing.

 Resident companies in Iran are taxed on all types of worldwide incomes.
 Branches are also taxed in the same manner as domestic companies.
 Corporation tax is imposed on business profits, interest and discounts, rents, royalties, remunerations or other profits from property and net consideration in respect of trade goodwill.
 Expenses incurred for the production of income are tax deductible.

 Dividends received from companies located in Iran are exempt from corporation tax but dividends received from companies abroad are subject to corporation tax.
 Losses carried forward can be offset against taxable profits.

-While the Iranian corporate income tax has a flat rate set at 25%, there is a 0% corporate income tax for foreign investors who invest in certain industries, including mining, services related to construction of hospitals or hotels and tourism-related services.
-More specifically, investors can use a 100% tax exemption during the first five years.
-This period can be extended up to 20 years if the investment is located in an industrial park, a special economic zone, a less developed area or a free trade zone in Iran.
+The corporation tax is imposed at a fixed rate of 25%.
+Certain types of income (i.e. dividends, interest and rent) for foreigners residing abroad are subject to a special defence contribution at the rate of 5% and 7.5% respectively.
+There is no corporate income tax for foreign investors who invest in certain industries including mining or services related to the construction of hospitals or hotels, as well as tourism-related services.
+More specifically, investors can use a 100% tax exemption during the first five years, a period which can be extended up to 20 years if the investment is located in an industrial park, special economic zone, less developed area or a free trade zone in Iran.